-The companies succeeding in the age of big data are often ones that have improved their data integration—going beyond simply collecting and mining data.
-These enterprises are integrating data from various, isolated silos to harness the data into business intelligence that can:
+The companies succeeding in the age of big data are often ones that have improved their data integration and are going beyond simply collecting and mining data.
+These enterprises are integrating data from isolated silos to implement a useful data model into business intelligence that can: